HL7/davinci-deqm/source/pages/datax.md

 ##### Usage
 {:.no_toc}

-To subscribe for measure notifications , The Consumer SHALL use the standard FHIR [Subscription] API as follows:
+To subscribe for measure notifications, The Consumer SHALL use the standard FHIR [Subscription] API as follows:

 `POST [base]/Subscription`